Raise your hand if you were alive on November 22, 1963.

 The whole group broke out in laughter and applause.
 They were ready.

 Did it work?

 There were many times during that day when younger leaders took the floor to express themselves.
 When they did, I noticed greater attention to their words and more clarifying questions asked to deepen the understanding of the meaning behind their words.
 There were also a few times when the speaker was asked to provide examples so the listener could better appreciate their experience.

-I also noticed the group testing new language.
+I also noticed the group testing a new language.
 When they used it incorrectly, they were gently corrected, and then celebrated when used correctly.
-This demonstrated active listening of new concepts or new ways of thinking and encouraged even more dialogue.
+This demonstrated active listening to new concepts or new ways of thinking and encouraged even more dialogue.